justinjstark/Delivered/README.md

 Task.WaitAll(task1, task2);
 ```

-Verdeler offers concurrency limitation functionality.
+Delivered offers concurrency limitation functionality.
 There are two places where the maximum concurrency level can be specified.

 **1. Distributor Concurrency Limitation**